Cumulo-pro/Cumulo-Front-Chain/check_End-Points/check-rpc.md

   1 failed check out of 1,000 = 99.9% (rounded to 100% if using integer rounding).
 - The uptime value is **region-independent** — it reflects whether the endpoint responded at all from that agent’s perspective, not whether it was fast or slow.
 - URL normalization matters: the same RPC endpoint with and without a trailing slash is tracked separately unless normalized.

+### Interpreting Uptime Correctly

+Uptime reflects **historical availability**, not current health.

+Examples:
+- A node that failed once in 1,000 checks → 99.9% uptime
+- A node that just went down may still show 100%
+- A node flapping may look "healthy" at a glance

+Always correlate:
+- Status (OK / Error)
+- Recent latency
+- Block height freshness

+Uptime alone should never be used as a single decision metric.

+## 🛠️ Troubleshooting

+### An endpoint works locally but appears as Error

+Common causes:
+- Response exceeds `RPC_TIMEOUT_MS`
+- Endpoint is rate-limited or throttled
+- Different behavior across regions
+- Valid TLS / TCP but invalid JSON-RPC payload

+Always verify:
+- Regional latency
+- Block height freshness
+- Status across multiple agents

 ---